 Public

-1. A Prolific and Pioneering Biblical Scholar
+1. A Pioneering Biblical Scholar

 2. An Interdisciplinary Bridge-Builder